MatheAss 9.0Analysis

 Newton-Iteration

-Newton-Iteration is an approximation method for the calculation of a zero of ƒ(x).
-If an initial value x0 is entered, which is close enough to the desired zero, then the next approximation calculated is the intersection of the tangent to the graph of ƒ in the point P(x0|ƒ(x0)) with the x-axis.
+Newton's iteration is an approximation method for the calculating a zero of ƒ(x).
+Given an initial value x0 that is close enough to the desired zero, the next approximation is the intersection of the tangent to the graph of ƒ in the point P(x0|ƒ(x0)) with the x-axis.

-This leads to the recursion formula
+This gives the recursion formula

 xn + 1 = xn - ƒ (xn) / ƒ '(xn)